DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 **permissions**

-An optional list of permissions as strings that the user must have all of in order to see the node.
+An optional list of permissions as strings.
+The user must have all listed permissions in order to see the node.

 :Key: ``url``
 :Type: ``list``